Community Advisory Groups

 This group will explore strategies to create a more positive, welcoming and safe environment for students, free from harassment, intimidation and bullying (HIB) in all of our schools, and how best to respond to allegations of HIB to ensure students and families are heard and safety remains paramount.

 Did you miss our Safe Students / Safe Schools meetings?
-The group met four times in January 2018.
-If you were unable to attend, or you have additional ideas, we want to hear from you!Take the Survey
+The group held four meetings in January 2018.
+If you were unable to attend, or you have additional ideas, we still want to hear from you!Take the Safe Students Survey View Summary

 Athletics & Activities